 John Rous (1411 – 1491), The Rous Roll

 Richard’s many endowments indicated he was a man of Renaissance tastes; a patron of literature, music, architecture and education.
 He financed the chapel at King’s College, Cambridge University, and secured licenses to found many more collegiate churches.
 He is also responsible for the founding of the College of Arms, which, for the first time, recorded and issued the heraldic coat of arms and family antecedents of all the nobility in the kingdom – a medieval Office of Vital Statistics.

 He was a keen student of law, and insisted on equality before the law and justice without delay.
 He formally created the institution of the Court of Request, whose duty it was to hear the “bills, requests and supplications of poor persons.”
-He established the practice of bail for prisoners awaiting trial, while prohibiting the seizure of their property before they had been judged by due process of law.
+He extended the rule of bail for prisoners awaiting trial, while prohibiting the seizure of their property before they had been judged by due process of law.
 He outlawed benevolences (the practice of extorting money by the king from his nobles), and successfully reorganized the system of governmental finance.

 He even broke with tradition and recited his coronation vows in English instead of Latin, so his loyalty and duty to the country could be understood by all.

 Richard was also considered very pious–almost Puritanical–as evident by his distaste for the licentiousness of his brother Edward and his adherents, and his insistence that Edward’s mistress, Jane Shore, do public penance for harlotry.

 “He contents the people wherever he goes better than ever did any prince; for many a poor man that has suffered wrong many days has been relieved and helped by him and his commands in his progress.
 And in many great cities and towns were great sums of money given to him which he has refused.
 On my faith I never liked the qualities of any princes as well as his; God has sent him to us for the welfare of us all”.